 Etc etc

 So I would say neither are “necessary” but you can always combine everything for max results.
-You don’t have to pick one.
+You don’t have to pick one, stop having the weak arguments.

 What’s the difference in your fitness when you just lifting weights vs today?